MicroEJ/docs/DeviceDeveloperGuide/ecom-comm.rst

 ===

 A classpath variable named ``ECOM-COMM-1.1`` is available.
-This foundation library is always required when developing a MicroEJ application which communicates with some external devices using the serial communication mode.
+This Foundation Library is always required when developing a MicroEJ application which communicates with some external devices using the serial communication mode.